plieb/league-of-legends-bot/README.md

     [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 1. Fill in the config variables as described.

-    - For **PANDA_TOKEN**, enter the Consumer Key of your Panda Score account - you can create a free account @[Panda Score](https://pandascore.co)
+    - For **PANDA_TOKEN**, enter the Consumer Key of your Panda Score account - you can create a free account on the [Panda Score](https://pandascore.co) website

 ## Step 2: Get your Recast.AI bot